chaseholdren/senior-react-calendar-challenge/README.md

+## Senior React Developer Calendar Challenge

+This is my attempt to complete the [An Example Senior React/Redux Developer Task](https://developerjobsboard.co.uk/2018/07/28/an-example-senior-react-redux-developer-task/).
+The challenge is time-limited to 1.5 hours.
+It features adding, selecting, and deleting reminders.
+I didn't have enough time to make reminders editable.
+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>